Oshansheru/the-pipe/README.md

 ## DevSecOps Mindset

 This project demonstrates:
+* automation over manual processes
+* security integrated into the pipeline
+* containerized applications

-automation over manual processes security integrated into the pipeline containerized applications infrastructure awareness (Kubernetes) and the ability to move between platforms (Kubernetes → Render)
+* infrastructure awareness (Kubernetes)
+* the ability to move between platforms (Kubernetes → Render)

-# 💖
+## 💖💖💖

 But now that the course is over, girly pops are signing off, slaying the day and sashaying away.
 Bye Barbie!!!!!!!